DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 	- Area for counting the number of keys the player has (NOT functional)
 	- A section for the player's passive spells (NOT functional)
 	- A section for the player's primary and secondary spells (mostly functional)

+##### Animation Things
+- Andre made it so Allister's cloak has cloth physics
+	- The clipping is a known issue, and we're having Azalee go back and increase the number of polygons in the cloak to reduce the clipping issues
+	- She'll also increase the polygon count for the scarf as well so that it has cloth physics too
+-

 #### Things for This Week